-Hi y'all, my name is Elmer Yang, I debated for McKinney Boyd High School for three years with Zac Amundson (and agree with much of his paradigm) and now I'm a student at the University of Texas - Austin in Business and Plan II.
-I currently coach both McKinney Boyd and Hebron High School
+My name is Elmer Yang, I debated in Policy Debate for McKinney Boyd High School for three years with Zac Amundson (and agree with much of his paradigm) and now I'm a student at the University of Texas - Austin in Business and Plan II.

 Add me to the email chain, if you ask me for my email, you probably didn't read this paradigm - firstname.lastname@example.org

 If you don't have any time before the round, read this - I'm pretty Tab, I'll listen to anything with warrants.
+No I'm not a K hack, I just read a lot for school.
+I mostly cut K and Case arguments, probably behind on Politics Lit so be wary of using acronyms as far as that goes.
 Drops don't matter if you don't clearly extend and warrant an impact.
 I'm pretty techy so give me a clear understanding of your world vs the opponents' world.
-I'm a coaching consultant for McKinney Boyd so I'm fairly updated with the topic but please explain any acronyms.
+Please explain your policy acronyms.
 Specific links are the best.
 Tech>Truth in most cases.
 Do as much on the LBL as possible.
 Control Framework and you will probably win the debate.
 Don't forget the case debate, if there's no solvency, there's no offense.
 Impact calculus, impact calculus, impact calculus.
 Why should I evaluate your impacts over your opponents?
 Without it, a debate that should be crystal clear to decide will take much longer and probably result in a decision you don't necessarily agree with.
 Clarity is really important to me.
 That doesn't mean don't go fast, but enunciate.
 I will generally read cards, I think evidence quality has degraded to the point where spin that has no part in evidence outweighs actual research.
 But this doesn't mean I will flow off the doc for you, I will not say clear, but my face shows a slot of my emotion so if I'm confused or can't hear, you'll see it.

 How I evaluate Debates - I default to Impacts first and foremost, you need to tell me what I should be voting on and why.
 Then I either default to Framework whether it's ontology, magnitude/timeframe/probability or structural violence/util.
 Finally, if both teams are going for the same impact, I default to the strength of the Internal Link debate.
 I've voted Negative on presumption about 3 or 4 times so far this year and I won't hesitate to pull the trigger on it if you don't cleanly extend an impact or a framework interp.